 Unsatisfactory progress will be noted if the student has shown research deficiencies during the meeting(s), or if the student failed to hold an Advisory Committee meeting.
 In this case, another meeting must be scheduled within four (4) months.

 As aforementioned, it is mandatory for each IPN student to organize their initial Advisory Committee meeting within the first year of starting the program.
 Thereafter, the student must organize a committee meeting at least once every twelve (12) months.
-Meetings cease once the student passes their Thesis Seminar.
+Advisory Committee meetings are no longer mandatory once the committee agrees that the student is ready to complete the Seminar/Ph.D.
+Thesis Seminar.

 The Progress Tracking Report form, prepared by GPS, must be completed at every committee meeting.